Please deposit or donate your valuable bioresources to RIKEN BRC

 ・Donation: Donation means transfer of bioresources together with the associated intellectual property and rights to the RIKEN BRC.
 By “donation”, the procedure for distribution will be greatly simplified.
 We recommend “donation” in the cases that you retire from university or research institution or you expect that it will become difficult to answer various questions and requests from users.
 The “donated” bioresources will be distributed to users by RIKEN BRC responsibly.
 The Donor will not assert any intellectual property or any other rights regarding the results obtained by the user using the resources.
 However, the Donor can still use the donated bioresources freely even after the donation.
 In addition, a Donor can set forth Terms & Conditions other than those related to intellectual property rights, for example, “In Publishing the research results to be obtained by use of the BIOLOGICAL RESOURCE, an acknowledgment to the DEPOSITOR is requested” and “In publishing the research results obtained by use of the BIOLOGICAL RESOURCE, a citation of the following literature(s) designated by the DEPOSITOR is requested”.
 Please consider the donation along with the deposition.

-Credit Service System: As a token of our gratitude to your deposition and donation of your valuable bioresources, RIKEN BRC will provide you with the same type and number of bioresources (one mouse strain for one mouse strain and one cell strain for one cell strain) free of charge whenever you need.
+Credit Service System: As a token of our gratitude to your deposition and donation of your valuable bioresources, RIKEN BRC will provide you with the same type and number of bioresources (one mouse strain for one mouse strain) free of charge whenever you need.
 Please use this opportunity.
 When using credits, please contact a Division in charge.